 Holly looked toward its source and glimpsed hazy faces outside the hurricane.
 Somehow, she knew they were otherworldly beings—extradimensional psyches that were changing existence simply by shifting their mental perspective.

 [STOP IT!] she screamed.
 [STOP FUCKING WITH ME!]

 Her muscled companion followed her gaze.
 His eyes narrowed in puzzlement, then widened in anger.
 [FIGHT ME!] he roared.
 [FACE ME IN BATTLE, YE ARCANE LURKERS!]

-One of them giggled; it sounded like a cross between a dissonant harp and an electric guitar.
-The sound was accompanied by a distinct pressure—like she was gaining altitude and her ears were going to pop.
+They giggled again; it sounded like a cross between a dissonant harp and an electric guitar.
+The noise was accompanied by a distinct pressure—like she was gaining altitude and her ears were going to pop.
 A hand made from sparking wireframe reached into the hurricane, clutching a small, furry body.
-It let go, and Holly saw it had been holding Peter’s dog, the one she’d killed.
+It let go, and Holly saw it had been holding Peter’s dog, the one she’d killed when she was five years old.
 Conflicting emotions arose from within—a tangled mess of shame, anger, and guilt.